LukasW01/PostgreSQL-BRM/README.md

 # PostgreSQL BRM

-A Ruby-Based PostgreSQL Backup and Restore Manager designed to enable you to securely store your database dumps in an S3 Bucket, while also providing notifications via Discord Webhooks, Pushover, and Mailgun.
+A Ruby-based PostgreSQL backup and restore manager that safely stores your database dumps in an S3 bucket and provides notifications via Discord webhooks, Pushover and Mailgun.

 ![rake pg_brm:dump](data/dump.png)